 be aware of the importance of intonation, word stress and pronunciation of key words in English;

-have further developed previously acquired writing skills by writing a critical interpretation in English;
+have further developed previously acquired writing skills by writing a new type of text, namely a critical interpretation in English;

 have consolidated previously acquired writing skills;